Come on in! Welcome…so glad you are here!

 It’s been chilly here…let’s get a nice, hot fire going.
 You can just see Max curled up on the ottoman.

+How about a little snack?
 Just sit down right here, put your feet up…and enjoy!

 Jack O’Lantern on the other.

 A little gnome with pumpkin, created by Dr. Tom Clarke…

 Let’s go in the kitchen and I’ll show you what I used to make our mulled cider.
 I really like this mulling spice from Williams-Sonoma.
 I buy some every fall.
 It also makes a great hostess gift.
 Just put some in a kettle or pot on you stove when you have a party, and your guest will LOVE the way it makes your home smell.
 Each time I have a fall party or Halloween party, I always simmer some on the stove and my party guests can’t stopping talking about how good it smells.